sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 // You may also use a plain object with `satisfies RefreshHandler` class CustomRefreshHandler implements RefreshHandler {
-  init (): void {
+  init(): void {
     console.info('Use the full power of the refreshHandler!')
   }

-  destroy (): void {
+  destroy(): void {
     console.info(
-      'Hover above class properties or go to their definition ' + 'to learn more about how to craft a refreshHandler' )
+      'Hover above class properties or go to their definition '
+      + 'to learn more about how to craft a refreshHandler' )
   }
 }